AdobeDocs/commerce-marketplace/src/pages/guides/sellers/copy-paste-detector.md

 ## What testing is for

-Only original apps and extensions can be listed in the [Commerce Marketplace](https://marketplace.magento.com).
-We test submitted apps and extensions to detect duplication of code from Commerce or from another listing available in the Commerce Marketplace.
+Only original extensions can be listed in the [Commerce Marketplace](https://marketplace.magento.com).
+We test submitted extensions to detect duplication of code from Commerce or from another listing available in the Commerce Marketplace.
 If duplication is extensive, the submission is rejected on the grounds that the content is plagiarized.

 ## When testing is done